Akik-Forazi/IGRIS-coX_S_T/README.md

 ---

-> “If I don't kill your ego, your AI will.”
+> “If I don't kill your ego, this AI will.”
 > — Satoru Gojo (probably)

 ---